-Investment rate of return for Pension -6.80% a year, compounded annually net of investment and administrative expenses for the MIP, Basic, and Pension Plus groups and 6.00% a year, compounded annually net of investment and administrative expenses for the Pension Plus 2 Plan.
+Investment rate of return for Pension - 6.00% a year, compounded annually net of investment and administrative expenses for the MIP, Basic, and Pension Plus groups.

-Investment rate of return for OPEB - 6.95% a year, compounded annually net of investment and administrative expenses.
+Investment rate of return for OPEB - 6.00% a year, compounded annually net of investment and administrative expenses.